QAC Charter & Bylaws

 Article VII – Board of Advisors

-There will be an Advisor elected from the following year-groups every two years as indicated in brackets:
+- There will be an Advisor elected from the following year-groups every two years as indicated below:

 Article VIII – Duties of the Council

-The Council consists of the elected officers of the Chapter and the elected advisors of the Board.
-Primary Duties include but are not limited to:
+The Council consists of the elected officers of the Chapter, and the elected Board of Advisors.
+Primary duties include, but are not limited to:

-b.
-Manage and control the business, property, and funds of the Chapter
+- Manage and control the business, property, and funds of the Chapter.

 Article IX – Operations of the Council

-Any six members of the Council, including the President or Vice President shall constitute a quorum for the transaction of business at any meeting of the Board.
+- A majority of the Council, defined as more than 50%, including the President or Vice President, shall constitute a quorum for the transaction of business at any meeting of the Board.

-Actions of the Council shall be decided by a majority vote of those present.
-In the event of a tie vote, the President’s vote shall be deemed the deciding vote.
+- Actions of the Council shall be decided by a majority vote of those present.
+In the event of a tie vote, the President’s vote shall be the deciding vote.

-Should an urgent situation arise requiring a decision by the Council, when a meeting is impractical, or when a sufficient number of members are unable to attend to form a quorum, the President may obtain a vote of the Council members by telephone or other electronic means to supplement those in attendance at the meeting, if a meeting is held.
-At least six members of the Council must vote, either by phone or email or in person, to constitute a quorum.
-The issue will be determined by a majority vote.
+- Should an urgent situation arise requiring a decision by the Council, when a meeting is impractical, or when a sufficient number of members are unable to attend to form a quorum, the President may obtain a vote of the Council members by telephone or other electronic means to achieve a quorum.
+More than 50% of the Council must vote, either by phone, email or in person, to constitute a quorum.
+A majority vote will decide the issue presented.

 Article X Meetings

-Membership Meetings.
-There shall be an annual Membership Meeting held at a Chapter meeting each year, at a time and place specified by the Council, for the purpose of electing officers and transacting Chapter business as may come before such meeting.
+- Membership Meetings.
+There shall be an annual Membership Meeting held at a Chapter meeting, at a time and place specified by the Council, for the purpose of electing officers and transacting pertinent Chapter business.
 The annual Membership Meeting may be held concurrently with a regular Monthly Meeting.
 The Chapter will publish notice of such meeting between 20 and 30 calendar days prior to such annual Membership Meeting.
-Notice of specific business to be transacted at such meeting will be given in such notice, except for proposed changes of these Bylaws, and for a call for an election of officers.
+Notice of specific business to be transacted at such meeting will be given in such notice, except for proposed changes of these Bylaws, and for a call for election of officers.

-Chapter Meetings.
-Chapter business, except the election of officers, may be conducted by the majority vote of members present at monthly Chapter meetings which time and place shall be set from time to time by the Council.
-Such schedule shall be published in the Chapter newsletter, which shall constitute notice of such meetings.
+- Chapter Meetings.
+Chapter business, except the election of officers, may be conducted by the majority vote of members present at monthly Chapter meetings.
+The meeting schedule will be posted on the Chapter website.

 Article XI Nominations/Elections

-Candidates for the Offices and Board shall be nominated and elected by all Regular Members of the Chapter.
-The nominations should normally be made in April followed by an election in May, to take office in June.
+- Candidates for the Offices and Board shall be nominated and elected by all Regular Members of the Chapter.
+The nominations should normally be made in April followed by an election in May, with those elected taking office in June.
 Voting may be by any reasonable means.
 When more than one person is nominated for any one office, the person receiving the greatest number of votes shall be elected.
 In case two or more persons receive the same number of votes, the tie shall be decided by lot.

 Article XII Committees

-a.
-Activities Committee– Charged with determining, planning, coordinating, and executing various functions for the Chapter, based upon input from the chapter membership.
+- Activities Committee– Charged with determining, planning, coordinating, and executing various functions for the Chapter, based upon input from the chapter membership.
 Supports the Vice President.

-b.
-Membership Committee– Charged with assisting the Secretary to maintain the names, addresses, e-mail addresses, telephone numbers, etc. of all chapter members, and with acting as the primary point of contact for prospective members.
+- Membership Committee– Charged with assisting the Secretary to maintain the names, addresses, e-mail addresses, telephone numbers, etc. of all chapter members.
+This committee is also the primary point of contact for prospective members.

-c.
-Communications Committee– Charged with ensuring activities of the chapter are disseminated to all members, including but not limited to a chapter website, communication with parents of local midshipman if desired, social media management, and dissemination of items of interest to the e-mail list maintained by the membership committee.
+- Communications Committee– Charged with ensuring activities of the Chapter are disseminated to all members, including but not limited to a chapter website, communication with parents of local midshipman if desired, social media management, and dissemination of items of interest to the e-mail list maintained by the membership committee.
 The communications committee will also work with the chapter Secretary to report items of interest for publication in the Shipmate magazine.
 Supports the Secretary.

-d.
-Blue and Gold Liaison Committee– Charged with being the point of contact for chapter members to refer promising candidates for admission to the Naval Academy, and to support activities of the local Blue and Gold officer(s).
+- Blue and Gold Liaison Committee– Charged with being the point of contact for chapter members to refer promising candidates for admission to the Naval Academy, and to support activities of the local Blue and Gold officer(s).